Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 - An unexpected controller panic applies the restart directive; a queue-backed producer controller must `Load` before processing further traffic.
 - Wrong senders, stale sessions or nonces, and old operation results are untrusted or obsolete traffic: dropped without state changes, with debug diagnostics.
 - Exact duplicates are idempotent and repeat the prior response where the protocol requires one.
-- An authenticated current-incarnation invariant violation from a bound endpoint or controller (an unexpected `Produced`, a changed `MessageID` for an outstanding token, an illegal demand range, an impossible sequence) is a contract failure: stop only the detecting controller, publish `ReliableDeliveryFailed` with `ReliableDeliveryStageProtocol`, and leave the user endpoint alive.
+- An authenticated current-incarnation invariant violation from a bound endpoint or controller (an unexpected `Produced`, a changed `MessageID` for an outstanding token, an illegal demand range, an impossible sequence, a structurally violated chunk run) is a contract failure: stop only the detecting controller, publish `ReliableDeliveryFailed` with `ReliableDeliveryStageProtocol`, and leave the user endpoint alive.
 The controller is not recreated until `ActorSystem.ReSpawn` is explicitly invoked for the endpoint.
+Exception: the work-pulling producer controller scopes a verified worker's demand or confirmation violation to that one binding, ending it and requeueing its work ([section 14.3](#143-worker-lifecycle)).
 - `Store`, `Accept`, or `Confirm` backend errors other than fencing and conflict use the queue retry policy.
 Exhaustion wraps the cause in `gerrors.ErrReliableStore`, `gerrors.ErrReliableAccept`, or `gerrors.ErrReliableConfirm` and restarts the controller, which reloads authoritative queue state.
 These recoverable failures do not publish the terminal event.
 - `gerrors.ErrQueueFenced` and `gerrors.ErrQueueConflict` are deterministic ownership and integrity failures: no retry, no restart.
 The controller stops, publishes `ReliableDeliveryFailed` with the matching stage, and requires operator action followed by an explicit endpoint `ReSpawn`.
+- `gerrors.ErrQueueChunkedBatch` from `Store` is a routing verdict, not a failure: the controller re-drives the pending store through the `StoreChunked` retry that recovers the owned batch ([section 11](#11-producercontroller-state-machine)).
+Like fencing and conflict it is never retried blindly.
 - `Load` retries before controller publication.
 Exhaustion during initial or remote spawn rolls back the endpoint-and-companion transaction and returns the error; during relocation it restores the departed endpoint record for a later retry; during a supervised restart it stops the controller and publishes `ReliableDeliveryFailed` with `ReliableDeliveryStageLoad` rather than entering an unbounded restart loop.
 - A `Confirmed` from the bound consumer that no longer matches the in-flight delivery is a stale application reply and is dropped, not treated as a violation.
 - Payload encode or decode failure and a missing serializer are terminal protocol failures, because they are deterministic and neither retry nor restart can fix them.